 D = Diameter

-The diameter is the outside circle of the mole.
-The diameter of a melanoma is usually larger than a mole’s, though they can be smaller.
-Early melanomas generally grow to at least the size of a pencil eraser (about a ¼-inch diameter).
+The diameter is the width of a circle across its center.
+The diameter of a melanoma is usually larger than a mole, though it can be smaller.
+Early melanomas generally grow to at least the size of a pencil eraser (about ¼-inch across).

 Other Changes to Look For

 Other changes in your moles that you should be aware of include:

 - Sensation — Itching is the most common early symptom.
 Skin cancers are usually painless, but there can be tenderness and pain.